nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 3a.
-User changes the timing of reminder.
+User changes the timing of reminder. <br>
 3b.
-User removes the reminder for the Task.
+User removes the reminder for the Task. <br>
 Use case resumes at step 4.

 #### Use Case : Modify Storage Path